estuary/flow/site/docs/concepts/connectors.md

 ### Available connectors

 The following Estuary connectors are available.
-Each connector has a unique configuration you must follow in your [catalog specification](concepts/catalog-entities/catalog-spec.md); these will be linked below the connector name.&#x20;
+Each connector has a unique configuration you must follow in your [catalog specification](concepts/catalog-entities/README.md); these will be linked below the connector name.

 :::warning
 Beta note: configurations coming to the docs soon.
 [Contact the team](mailto:info@estuary.dev) for more information.&#x20;